What is anti-social behaviour?

-Anti-social behaviour (ASB) is any action that can cause nuisance, annoyance, alarm, harassment or harm to anyone.
+Anti-social behaviour (ASB) is anything that can cause nuisance, annoyance, alarm, harassment or harm to anyone.

-ASB can affect some people more than others so we always look at the individual’s experience, the impact the behaviour has and handle each enquiry on a case by case basis.
+ASB affects some people more than others, so we always look at the individual’s experience and the impact the behaviour has, then handle each enquiry case by case.

 Reporting ASB to us

-You should first try speaking to your neighbour, if you can try using a Dear Neighbour Card which you can request from our Neighbourhood Managers Team .
-It’s likely that your neighbour would prefer that you speak to them first before contacting us as they may not be aware they are causing problem.
+The first thing to do is try speaking to your neighbour.
+If you can, use a Dear Neighbour Card which you can get from our Neighbourhood Managers Team.
+It’s likely that your neighbour would prefer you speak to them first, before contacting us, as they might not know they’re causing a problem.

-We will record all reports of ASB but will only take action or investigate what we feel is genuine ASB or behaviour which is caused by someone acting unreasonably.
-We expect most people to resolve their disputes themselves.
+We record all reports of ASB, but only act on or investigate cases we feel are genuine ASB or someone acting unreasonably.
+In most cases, people resolve disputes themselves.

-If you are experiencing ASB, please select the type of ASB below to find out more.
-If the ASB type that you are experiencing isn’t listed, please call us for advice.
+If you’re experiencing ASB, please choose the type below to find out more.
+If it isn’t listed below, call us for advice.

-Noise nuisance is our most common ASB complaint.
-Before taking any action, we have to decide whether the noise is unreasonable, based on a number of factors including:
+This is our most common ASB complaint.
+Before doing anything, we have to decide if the noise is unreasonable, based on various factors including:

-- whether it is a one-off or continuing problem
+- if it’s a one-off or a regular problem

-- the everyday use of a property (lights being switched on or off, footsteps,
+- everyday use of a property – lights being switched on or off, footsteps,

-doors closing and opening, use of household appliances, people talking,
+doors closing and opening, using household appliances, people talking,

-If you have a noise complaint which you believe is ASB, you should report the matter to Charlton Triangle Homes.
-We may also advise you to contact the Royal Borough of Greenwich Noise Nuisance team, who have a specialist team who can provide equipment and attend to witness the noise nuisance you are experiencing.
+If you have a noise complaint which you believe is ASB, report the matter to Charlton Triangle Homes.
+We may advise you contact the Royal Borough of Greenwich Noise Nuisance team.
+Their specialist team can provide equipment, as well as witness the noise nuisance you’re experiencing.

-Please see our dedicated Domestic Abuse page for detailed information of how we can help.
+Please see our Domestic Abuse page for detailed information of how we can help.

-Owning a dangerous dog or failing to properly control a dog is a crime and should be reported to the Police.
-If the owner is a tenant of Charlton Triangle Homes the matter should reported to us as well.
+Owning a dangerous dog or failing to properly control a dog is a crime and you should report it to the police.
+If the owner is a tenant of Charlton Triangle Homes, please report the matter to us, too.

-We encourage you to speak to your neighbours to resolve any issues that you may have, as this is often the fastest and easiest way to solve minor disputes.
-However, if this doesn’t reach a resolution or you have a more serious dispute with your neighbour, please report the matter to us and we will investigate the matter.
+We encourage you to speak to your neighbours, as this is often the fastest and easiest way to solve minor disputes.
+However, if you can’t resolve the issue or you have a more serious dispute, please report the matter to us and we’ll investigate.